moazin/gsoc-proposal/proposal.md

 ### Test Project

-This project is a prrof that i have knowledge of GraphQL.
+This project is a proof that i have knowledge of GraphQL.
 I have created both server and client.
 They are deployed on AWS.
 This is a basic app.
 API provides information of patients, hospitals and statistics.
 New patients and hospitals can be added using mutations.
 GraphQL is used to avoid under-fetching and over-fetching.
 Links are given here.

 - [AWS : GraphQL Hospital Server](http://52.66.182.42:3003)
 - [AWS : GraphQL Hospital Client](http://52.66.182.42:3001)